bchau1242/brian-chau.github.io/README.md

 3) Close .bashrc
 4) Close terminal
 5) Reopen terminal
-6) In your terminal enter => sudo apt-get install subversion
+6) In your terminal enter =>
-7) In your terminal enter => npm install -g opspark
+7) In your terminal enter => npm install -g osudo apt-get install subversion pspark
 8) In your terminal enter => os install

 **Github commands**